Bandit-HaxUnit/SmartMouse/README.md

 Run the cover recorder to collect movement data: `recorder.py`

+> Move your mouse to the red dot and click it (it turns green).
-> Move your mouse from the green dot and click the red dot for each distance and direction.
+> Move your mouse to the blue dot and click it (a new pair spawns after).

 ### 2. Processing Data